Richard Wagner (judge): Administrator of Canada

 On January 23, 2021, Wagner became Administrator of the Government of Canada following Governor General Julie Payette's resignation in response to a workplace harassment investigation.
-By virtue of royal letters patent issued in 1947, the chief justice of Canada is the ex officio principal deputy to the governor general, and may act as governor general when the office is vacant.
+By virtue of the Letters Patent, 1947, the chief justice of Canada is the ex officio principal deputy to the governor general, and may act as governor general when the office is vacant.
 Only justices of the Supreme Court of Canada are authorized to perform federal viceregal duties on an acting basis.
 He ceased to hold office as administrator on July 26, 2021, following Mary Simon's appointment as governor general.
 Serving for six months, Wagner was the longest-serving administrator of Canada in history.

 Personal life

 Wagner is a Roman Catholic.
 Wagner's father Claude was also a jurist.
 His grandfather was a German Jewish immigrant originally from Bavaria.
 Wagner has two children who are also lawyers.